Ankle Pain Treatment

 Sciatica / Low Back Pain

-Ankle pain can also caused by sciatica or low back pain.
+Ankle pain can also caused by or even cause sciatica or low back pain.
 The sciatic nerve is located in the lower back region.
 It runs down the back of your buttock and into your thigh.
 Why, you ask, would sciatica cause ankle pain.
 It’s because you’re not walking properly.
 Sciatica greatly affects how you walk.
 It then makes other joints hurt, like your ankle.

 The same is said for low back pain.
 You start walking wrong or awkward because your back is sore.
 You bend, lift and sleep wrong.
 All of your movements change.
 These changes create pain and stress in joints, namely in the knee and ankle.